 - The underlying rock

 Different types of trees have different habits in how they form.
 Coastal Live Oak, English Oak, Banyan trees, and Magnolias for instance tend to create larger spreading crowns, and these are great for moving around in.
-English Laurel, Brazilian Cotton trees, and Rhododendrons are great for dense sprawling thickets that can be also be incredible.
+English Laurel, Sea Hibiscus, and Rhododendrons create dense sprawling thickets that can be also be incredible for movement.

-Trees branches are designed to consume light, so most trees will only spread out low limbs when those limbs allow them access to light.
+Trees grow branches to reach the light which is their food.
+Most trees will only spread out low limbs when those limbs allow them access to light.
 Trees in closed canopy forest will tend to have few branches near the ground.
-Western Red Cedar, and Beech Trees can be absolutely incredible trees for moving in where they have the light to create a spreading habit; where light is limited as in a closed canopy forest they turn into tall columns with their first branches dozens of feet off the ground.
+Western Red Cedar, and Beech Trees can be absolutely incredible trees for moving in where they have the light to create a spreading habit.
+Where light is limited as in a closed canopy forest they turn into tall columns with their first branches dozens of feet off the ground.

 Look for great trees to climb on, in areas where there is space around individual trees.
 More manicured parks often have more inviting trees.
 Trees also form sprawling habits where the canopy of the forest is broken up, whether by a pasture, a boulder field, or a body of water.
 All of those can be things to look for in finding interesting trees.

-Wind also shapes trees and areas with higher winds produce stronger trees with more unique shapes; often trees along coastlines are particularly interesting for moving in for this reason.
-Trees at high altitude and on slopes can also form very interesting shapes, for moving in, due to exposure to the wind.
+Wind also shapes trees.
+Areas with higher winds produce stronger trees with more unique shapes; often trees along coastlines are particularly interesting for moving in for this reason.
+Trees at high altitude and on slopes can also form very interesting shapes, due to exposure to the wind.

 Finally, trees in rocky areas around large boulders often make interesting shapes in the roots and branches as well.